Nodes

 Spheres, van Gogh

-A node consists of a small JAVA microkernel, that is, a JAR file about 1.2 MByte in size.
+A node consists of a small Java microkernel, that is, a JAR file about 1.2 MByte in size.
 It includes the messaging core, timers, threads, the namespaces and the logging.
 All other functionalities, especially networking, are loaded via plugins at start time.

 This leads to the fact that containers containing a node are usually all identical.
 A configuration determines which plugins should be loaded.
 Only the plugins add specific functions to the nodes, i.e. the tasks that make up the character of a node.